Tower Day 2023

 Submission Information

-The Abstract submission portal will open on November 1, 2023 and will close on February 2, 2024.
-Students must be logged into their OneCSU account to complete the online application either directly or via MyCSU by accessing the “student” tab and then the “student records” menu.
-Then select the “CSU Tower Day Application” under the "Applications" column.
+The Abstract submission portal opened on November 1, 2023 and will close on February 2, 2024.
+Students must be logged into their OneCSU account to complete the online application.

 Frequently Asked Questions